JasleenKour07/CodeXIntern/toggle/README.md

 ## How to Use
 1. Clone the repository.
-2. Open `index.html` in a web browser.
+2. Open `index.html` in your browser.
 3. Click the toggle button to switch modes.

 ## License
-This project is licensed under the MIT License.
+MIT License.
+Feel free to modify and use it!

+Enjoy toggling! 🌟